Everything Will Be Alright in the End

-Background
+Background and recording

 In 2010, Weezer released two albums: Hurley, and a collection of unreleased material, Death to False Metal.
 Shortly after their release, the band announced that work had begun on a ninth studio album, with the intent of a 2011 release.
 Set to be produced by Shawn Everett, who had worked on the band's previous two releases, the album was shelved.
 At this time, band frontman Rivers Cuomo stated: "We just started working on our tenth record.
 I was talking to the producer and he was saying, "These songs sound totally different from Hurley.
 Hurley was kind of dark, and the new songs sound like you're 16, riding your bicycle to get a Slurpee."
 The band abandoned work on the album, in order to give primary songwriter Cuomo more time to write more material.

 Cuomo wanted to create a "complex, classic album", but hit a creative wall during the hiatus.
 In May 2013, following his yearly Vipassana meditation trip, Cuomo came up with "a strong vision of the album".
 He announced plans to begin recording a new album in January 2014, with work continuing through the summer.
 Ric Ocasek was announced as the album's producer; Ocasek produced the band's self-titled first and third albums, otherwise known as the Blue Album (1994) and the Green Album (2001).
+The band chose him as the producer based on the feeling that he would best be able to return to "the sound and the vibe and the energy of where [the band] came from", while also allowing them to "explore and try new things".
+Bassist Scott Shriner described Ocasek's production style as "very serious".

+The band recorded the majority of the album in The Village, a recording studio located in Los Angeles, California.
 On March 19, 2014, Weezer released a clip of two new songs on the band's official YouTube account that ended with the words "in the studio now".
 On June 13, the album title was announced.

-Recording

-The band chose Ric Ocasek as the producer based on the feeling that he would best be able to return to "the sound and the vibe and the energy of where [the band] came from", while also allowing them to "explore and try new things".
-The band recorded the majority of the album in The Village, a recording studio located in Los Angeles, California.
-Bassist Scott Shriner described Ocasek's production style as "very serious".